mietzen/docker-bastillion/README.md

 I updated `bastillion` to the latest version in order to address [CVE-2021-44228](https://github.com/advisories/GHSA-jfh8-c2jp-5v3q), [CVE-2021-45046](https://github.com/advisories/GHSA-7rjr-3q55-vv33) aka **Log4Shell**, updated the deprecated base image fom `openJDK` to `debian-slim` with `openjdk-11-jre-headless` and because of the arm64 target I build dockerize from source as part of the build.

-There are now Github Actiona to build the image for:
+There are now Github Actions to build the image for:
 * `linux/amd64`
 * `linux/arm64`
 * `linux/arm/v7`